Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Asymptotics

-Under $s$-sparseness the situation is much better.
+Under $s$--sparseness the situation is much better.
 Especially, the constraint $ d = O( \sqrt{m} ) $ on the dimension is no longer required.
-If, for example, $ r_d = s \log d $, then the number of active variables (and hence the dimension as well) can be almost of the order $ O( \sqrt{m} ) $.
+If, for example, $ r_d = s \log d $, then the number of active variables can be almost of the order $ O( \sqrt{m} ) $.
 But for the more important case that the number $ s $ of relevant variables grows slowly or is bounded, the constraint on the dimension $d $ becomes very mild.
-For example, if $ r_d = s \log(d) $ with $ s = O(1) $, the dimension can be of the order $ O( \exp(m^{2\eta} ) ) $, i.e. $d$ can grow almost exponentially.
+For example, if $ r_d = s \log(d) $ with $ s = O(1) $, the dimension can be of the order $ O( \exp(m^{2\eta} ) ) $, i.e., $d$ can grow almost exponentially in $m$.